wexlfu/Wexlfu/docs/timeline.md

 # 588 YW
 ## Campaign: Zeth in the Underland
 * Cain sends a band of magi to retrieve the body of Abari, whose spirit still lingers.
+* A valley to the south of Lintanir Forest is made desolate by the departure of Abari.
+  * The Valley of Life; Abari Valley

+# 589 YW
+* The Empathists are founded, a group of Lintanir elves, human magi, and merfolk who desire the restoration of the Abari Valley.

 # 590 YW
 * Cain becomes a lich.

 # 593 YW
 * Ravanal turns to evil.

+# 597 YW
+* The Empathists expand to general upkeep of the world, maintaining peace, etc.

 # 625 YW
 * Ravanal's undead rise.